-First thing's first.
-If you're working with a small home office, you need to make the area as efficient as possible while also keeping it cute.
-Think about the vertical space as well as the square footage.
-Opt for open shelving that will provide endless styling opportunities and storage.
-Dabito of Old Brand New used a wall-mounted shelving system in this minimal, boho setup.
-The baskets hide clutter, and lots of plants steal the show.
+If you're working with a small home office, you'll need to make the area as efficient as possible while also keeping it cute.
+One solution?
+Build upwards.
+Opt for open shelving that will provide endless storage and styling opportunities.
+Dabito of Old Brand New used a wall-mounted shelving system for this minimal, boho setup.
+The baskets hide clutter, and the abundant greenery steals the show.

 2. Hack an existing piece of furniture.

 Home office storage furniture isn't always the most aesthetically pleasing, so why not hack something to suit your style?
-Ashley of The Gold Hive upcycled a set of IKEA Besta units by adding new handles, legs, and shelves within the design.
-The result is chic and unassuming but ultra functional.
+Ashley of The Gold Hive upcycled a set of IKEA Besta units by adding new handles, legs, and shelves.
+The result is chic and ultra-functional.
 Check out more Besta hacks here.

 Does your home office also serve as a place to get crafty?
-This workspace by Megan Nielsen is about to get your mind whirring.
-Every spot has a bit of storage.
+This workspace by sewing pattern designer Megan Nielsen is about to get your mind whirring.
+There's a dedicated place for everything here.
 Hooks on the wall hold the most-used tools.
-There's also open shelving, drawers on either side of the desk, and magazine racks that span much of the room.
-Working from home never looked so good!
+There's also open shelving, drawers on either side of the desk, and a row of magazine racks along the wall.
+Working from home has never looked so good!